Police-Data-Accessibility-Project/scrapers/template/README.md

 ## Legal
 Include the Terms of Service (or link to them).
 Is there anything else we should know?

+# Fields scraped:
+Start with the list [here](https://docs.pdap.io/data-collection/write-a-data-scraper/fields-to-collect).

 ## Fields that could not be obtained within the PDAP legal guidelines:
-List which fields you had to omit to fall within legal guidelines.

-## Fields not listed:
+## Fields that were not available:

-List which fields from this data_type cannot be obtained from this source.
+## Fields that were collected:

 ## Data uniformity
 Are cases or records numbered in a consistent (or inconsistent) way that might be helpful to note?